E1

 Safety: High refrigerant pressure is dangerous.
 Do not attempt to open the refrigerant circuit without proper certification.
 Always isolate power before cleaning or inspection.

 - Clean outdoor coil: Turn off power.
 Remove leaves and debris from the outdoor coil.
-Use a soft brush and low‑pressure water from inside out to clean the fins.
-Avoid bending fins.
+Use a soft brush and low-pressure water, cleaning from the inside out, to clean the fins.
+Avoid bending the fins.

 - Check outdoor fan: Restore power briefly and start cooling.
-Confirm the outdoor fan runs at full speed.
-If not, see the outdoor fan motor fault procedure.
+Confirm that the outdoor fan runs at full speed.
+If it does not, refer to the outdoor fan motor fault procedure.

 - Reset power: After cleaning and verifying fan operation, power cycle the system and test again.